ouzi-dev/prow-helm-chart/README.md

     deleteAfter: 2017-01-01T13:00:00Z
   ```
 - [ghproxy](https://github.com/kubernetes/test-infra/blob/master/ghproxy/README.md): A reverse proxy HTTP cache optimized for use with the GitHub API. ghProxy is designed to reduce API token usage by allowing many components to share a single [ghCache](https://github.com/kubernetes/test-infra/tree/master/ghproxy/ghcache)

+## Upgrading to a new release of Prow

+To upgrade to a new release of Prow, run `gcloud container images list-tags gcr.io/k8s-prow/plank --limit="10" --format='value(tags)' | grep -o -E 'v[^,]+'` to get the 10 most recent tags.
+Pick the latest and replace all image tags in the values.yaml.
+Do not forget to update the Chart.yaml appVersion.

+You also need to check about deprecated flags in all of the components as well as changes with rbac.